asnaeb/DynamORMv1/dynamodb_local/README.txt

 2020-12-21 (1.13.6)

   * Fix the XSS security issue in the DynamoDB JavaScript shell by sanitizing the input and output Data
-  * Add the log4j-core library dependency with the version update from 2.8 to 2.13.3
+  * Add the log4j-core library dependency with the version SET from 2.8 to 2.13.3
   * Fix the describe-stream CLI for the option, —exclusive-start-shard-id, to return basic streaminfo instead of RESOURCE_NOT_FOUND, if the requested shard-id does not match
-  * Fix GSI input to not mutate while creating a table with billing mode set to PAY_PER_REQUEST
+  * Fix GSI input to not mutate while creating a table with billing mode SET to PAY_PER_REQUEST
   * Update the Jetty library dependency version to 9.4.18.v20190429

 2020-10-13 (1.13.5)